hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 ## The dashboard

-Now that we know how to request the API and which endpoint can give us the statuses of our test runs, we can build our dashboard.
+Now that you know how to request the Hiptest API to get test runs statuses, you are all set to build a dashboard.

+A dashboard is a control panel which collates information about your product.
+In a DevOps context it may display server monitoring data – CPU usage or memory consumption for example – but also the status of your CI and/or the statuses of your tests.
+This is what you will build: a dashboard that permanently shows the statuses of tests as reported by Hiptest to your team.

-Note: the rest of this tutorial suppose you have Ruby and the RubyGem package manager installed and ready to go.
+Note: the rest of this tutorial assumes that you have Ruby installed and ready to go.

 ### Setup your dashboard with smashing

-The following command lines will setup smashing, create a new project, and start it:
+The following command lines will setup smashing, create a new project, and start
+it:

 ```sh
 gem install bundler